jwharm/java-gi-examples/README.md

 This is a bit more complete ["Hello World" example](https://github.com/jwharm/java-gi-examples/tree/main/HelloTemplate) that is based on the default application that GNOME Builder generates for new Vala projects.
 It uses Gtk composite template classes to define the user interface in XML files.

-### GStreamer sound player

-This example [demonstrates how to use GStreamer](https://github.com/jwharm/java-gi-examples/tree/main/PlaySound) and is ported from the GStreamer tutorials.
-It creates a GStreamer pipeline that will play sound from an Ogg Vorbis file.

 ### Calculator

 A [basic calculator](https://github.com/jwharm/java-gi-examples/tree/main/Calculator) that uses Gtk and LibAdwaita.
 There's a header bar, and a grid-based layout for the buttons.
 The app reacts to key presses as expected.